corydm92/lerna-test/README.md

 - In one terminal, run `npm run storybook` to kick off our storybook server.

 - In another terminal, run `npm run dev`, this will run microbundle in watch mode for all of our packages.
 Note that there is no output in this terminal, perhaps there is a verbose flag but currently not an issue one way or another.

+- It is important to note, that storybook is actually reading from the distribution files themselves.
+So `npm run dev` which will fire off microbundle in watch mode (see microbundle commands for more details), is actually rebuilding the package each time

 ## Lerna Info